cedias/WrappedTFP/README.md

 # WrappedTFP

-WrappedTFP is just the original Tensorflow Projector wrapped within a python for local use:
+WrappedTFP is just the original Tensorflow Projector wrapped within a python webserver for local use:

 --------------------------------------